HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Identifying caching opportunities

-Talk about ~100% of fonts on mobile are cacheable!
+Can we get a graph of the % of cacheable strategies vs. non-cacheable strategies for Desktop and Mobile, based on data from 'Non-cacheable strategies'?

+Shows the majority of resources are highly cacheable

 ### Lighthouse TTL score
-Talk about 12% of mobile pages score 0.9 or higher on the long TTL audit
+Talk about 12% of mobile pages score 0.9 or higher on the long Time To Live (TTL) audit

+Explain what TTL score significance

 ### Lighthouse waysted bytes
 Talk about 59% of mobile pages could save 0 - 1 MB with caching